Composition operators on Sobolev spaces and Ball's classes: Introduction

-In the present work we prove that Sobolev topological mappings (homeomorphisms) of Ball's classes which possess the Luzin $N$-property are absolutely continuous with respect to capacity, which considered as an outer measure associated with the Sobolev spaces.
-This fact refines results of \cite{HK04,Sv88} about "singular" sets.
+In the present work, using the geometric theory of composition operators on Sobolev spaces $L^1_q$ \cite{U93,VU98,VU04} we introduce a characterization of Ball's classes in terms of the composition operators.
+As one of our results we obtain accurate volume distortion estimates of topological mappings (homeomorphisms) of Ball's classes possessing the Luzin $N$-property.
+The absolute continuity of these mappings with respect to an appropriate capacity is proved also.
+The capacity considered as an outer measure associated with corresponding Sobolev spaces $L^1_q$ \cite{Ch54}.
+This approach allows us to refine in the capacitory terms results of \cite{HK04,Sv88} about "singular" sets.